 As with the bay, a wide range of fly patterns will work for surf species.
 A chartreuse and white clouser deep minnow will take all surf species over a wide range of conditions.
 Clouser minnows in many other color combinations also produce as well as other streamers, crab patterns, shrimp imitations, and bonefish patterns.
 A bit of orange imitates the roe sacs of mole crabs and flies that incorporate orange or red sometimes produce better than patterns that don’t.

 The local water rarely gets above 72 degrees F during mid and late summer and during the winter is much cooler.
-Some anglers wade wet during the summer but most wear waders, even during the summer, since the sea breezes can lead to a quick and deep chill.
+Some anglers wade wet during the summer but many wear waders, even during the summer, since the sea breezes can lead to a quick and deep chill.
 Neoprene booties or flats boots sized to fit over stocking foot wader feet are the most common footwear.
 A waterproof or water repellent jacket will offer protection from the elements.